Cell cycle regulated Methyltransferase: CcrM role in Alphaproteobacteria

 Orphan MTases are common in bacteria and archea CcrM is found in almost every group of Alphaproteobacteria, excepting in Rickettsiales and Magnetococcales, and homologs can be found in Campylobacterota and Gammaproteobacteria.
+Reviews of alphaproteobacterial cell-cycle regulation describe CcrM and the transcription factor GcrA as a broadly conserved, co-occurring epigenetic regulatory module, implicated in control of genes involved in cell division, polarity, and motility.
 Alphaproteobacteria are organisms with different life stages from free living to substrate associated, some of them are intracellular pathogens of plants, animal and even human, in those groups the CcrMs must have an important role in cell cycle progression.